apache/druid/docs/querying/tips-good-queries.md

 #### Reduce the computation in your queries

-Examine your query to see if it uses a lot of transformation, functions, and expressions.
+Examine your query to see if it uses a lot of transformations, functions, and expressions.
 Consider whether you could rewrite the query to reduce the level of computation.

 ## Druid SQL query example